 Family fun night

-Every Friday from 6pm in Cambridge Library (Te Awamutu on request) if COVID-19 settings allow.
+Every Friday from 6pm in Cambridge Library (Te Awamutu on request).
 The schedule of movies is available at the start of the month.

 Family history for children

 Family history is an important part of who we are.
 The more we learn about our families and whanau, the more we learn about ourselves.
 It's never too early to learn about your family history, and it is also just as important to record your thoughts today, as in time they will become a record for future generations.
 Read on ...

 Book Club is held in Cambridge and Te Awamutu as follows.

 Held in Winter for both adults and teens.
 Terms and conditions apply.
 Usually opens in the first week of June and concludes near the end of August.
 Prizes available.

 Competitions are held throughout the year.

 These are advertised on our events page.

 To link to the competitions page: click here.